daniill5738/sep10-freedom-project/blog/entry07.md

 # Context

 Recently, I gave my in-class presentation and Expo elevator pitch for my Freedom Project.
 My project was a website about hardware, software, and future technologies that businesses use to be more successful.
-It was very stressing going up to an audience and presenting my project even though I wanted to just get it over with.
+It was very stressful going up to an audience and presenting my project even though I wanted to just get it over with.
 After presenting in class and the cafeteria, I learned how significant preparation really is.

 Furthermore, when my teacher assigned an assignment to prepare slides it really helped me a ton.
 Creating a presentation plan beforehand helped me stay organized and explain my project more clearly.
 This led to my confidence being higher when presenting to people.
 I also learned how to explain coding and technology concepts in a way that other people could understand.